packy6919A/nanodegree/README.md

 Technologies used: Spark, S3, EMR, Athena, Amazon Glue, Parquet.

 ## Project 4: [Data Pipelines - Airflow](https://github.com/packy6919A/nanodegree/tree/main/Project4-Data_Pipelines_with_Apache_Airflow)
 Automate the ETL pipeline and creation of data warehouse using Apache Airflow.
-Skills include:
+Activities done include:

 * Using Airflow to automate ETL pipelines using Airflow, Python, Amazon Redshift.
 * Writing custom operators to perform tasks such as staging data, filling the data warehouse, and validation through data quality checks.